 A Safer Life

 Indoor-only cats live longer than felines allowed to wander.
 However, instead of calamity surrounding vehicle accidents, falls, fights with other animals, parasites, or getting lost, some indoor cats face long days with few outlets for their energy and abilities.
 With the right toys and layout, you can make this indoor space as fun as it is safe.

 Establishing the Basics

-Beyond a cat’s necessities, such as their own personal food, water, bedding, toys, and litter box, it is critical to provide them with ample opportunities to “hunt”, chase, stalk, ambush, and otherwise play in feline-centric fashion.
+Beyond a cat’s necessities, such as their own personal food, water, bedding, toys, and litter box, it is critical to provide them with ample opportunities to “hunt,” chase, stalk, ambush, and otherwise play in feline-centric fashion.

 Indoor cat enrichment must involve an attempt to understand what drives your own special pet.
 Some cats prefer mice, others like birds or insects.
 When collecting certain toys that may inspire predatory play, please be sure that they do not present certain risks to your cat’s safety.